salixzs/AspNetCore.Utilities/README.md

 ## Description

-There are few functionality extensions provided in package, allowing to better handle some task handling, when creating REST API in Asp.net Core.
+There are few functionality extensions provided in package, allowing to better handle some task implenetations, when creating REST API in Asp.net Core framework.

 These include: